File System Quotas and Purging¶

 Writes to an over-quota file system may fail.

 You may briefly exceed your quota on Perlmutter scratch by as much as 10 TB for up to 24 hours before no new data can be written.
 This is known as a 'grace period'.
-When you are above your 20 TB quota, showquota --grace
+When you are above your 20 TB quota, showquota --grace will show how much time you have left in your grace period before the file system becomes read-only.

-Quota tools¶
+Quota Tools

 To see current usage for the Home and Scratch file systems you can just type: